yaqwsx/bcthesis/symdivine.md

   explicit-state model checker.
 This store is used for implementation of the explication optimization to reduce number of multi-state equality test during state space exploration.
-As this optimization is not important for our thesis, we kindly refer to citace vota for further detail.
+As this optimization is not important for our thesis, so we kindly refer to cite{Havel2014thesis} for further detail.

-* \bdd store -- \bdds are be used to represent a set of possible memory valuations.
+* \bdd store -- \bdds are used to represent a set of possible memory valuations.
 There are algorithms for computing binary arithmetic and logic operations for \bdd \cite{bdd}, so implementation of store is straightforward -- for every program's variable there is a single \bdd.
 Equality check of two
   \bdd s is cheap operation as they feature canonical representation.
-However construction of \bdd for arithmetic operations (e.g. multiplication) are quite expensive.
+However construction of a \bdd for arithmetic operations (e.g. multiplication) is quite expensive.
 This kind of store failed to verify even small examples due to the high complexity \cite{Havel2014thesis}.
-Thus development of this store was discontinued
+Thus, development of this store was discontinued

 * \smt store -- uses \smt formula to represent a set of possible memory valuations.
 To decide whether two representations describe the same set of valuations, an \smt solver for quantified bit-vector theory is used.
 For further description of this store, follow \autoref{sec:symdivine:smtstore}, where we describe this store in detail.
-This store is used as a primary one in current release of \symdivine.
+This store is used as the primary one in current release of \symdivine.

 * Empty store -- does not represent any memory valuations and only collects sequence of transformations applied to the store.
 This is not useful for any verification technique, however it can be used to translate \llvm bit-code into different kind of formalism.
-See next section where we describe this process in more detail.
+See next section where we describe this process in more details.

 ## Exploration algorithms